Obama begins reversing Bush climate policies

 "We need more than the same old empty promises.
 We need to show that this time it will be different," he said.

-The State Department also announced Todd Stern, a senior White House official under former President Bill Clinton, will be the administration's principal adviser on international climate policy and strategy and its chief climate negotiator.
+The U.S. State Department is expected to name Todd Stern, a senior White House official under former President Bill Clinton, as its climate change envoy, two people familiar with the decision said on Monday.

-(Additional reporting by Matt Spetalnick, Caren Bohan, Arshad Mohammed and Ross Colvin in Washington, Peter Henderson in San Francisco and Kevin Krolicki in Detroit; editing by Jackie Frank)
+(additional reporting by Matt Spetalnick, Caren Bohan, Arshad Mohammed; editing by Jackie Frank)